Alice-ZQYang/ChinaVisPrj/README.md

 ## How We built it

-Data visulization framework: D3.js, Echarts
+Data visulization framework: D3.js, Echarts, Leaflet

 Data processing: Python